llad/export-for-trello/README.md

 Other improvements have been added since then: see the version history below.

+### Version 1.9.12:
+Fixed a bug by which the previously used BoardID was kept when navigating to another board.

 ### Version 1.9.11:

 - added a new Options dialog